2021 Autumn Internationals

 - Latest information on the fixtures can be found HERE

 South Africa, Australia & Japan

 It’s been ten years since Scotland last downed the world’s number one ranked side, the Springboks, on home soil, though there have been some closely contested battles both home and away in the interim.
 The last time South Africa came to BT Murrayfield was in 2018, when the Scots narrowly lost to the team that would go onto to lift the Rugby World Cup in Japan the following year.
 Tries from Peter Horne (pictured above) and Hamish Watson weren’t quite enough, and the Scots were squeezed out 20-26.

 It was a different picture the previous year when Scotland ran in eight tries (there were 12 scored in total) in an astonishing 53-24 win over Australia, then the third ranked team in the world (see picture below of Byron McGuigan scoring one of his two tries).
 Scotland will be aiming for a hat-trick of successive victories against the Wallabies having won their last two encounters, at BT Murrayfield and in Sydney, both in 2017.
-Currently ranked sixth in the world, the Wallabies are coached by Dave Rennie, who formerly fulfilled the head coach role at Glasgow Warriors.
+Currently ranked seventh in the world (one ahead of Scotland) the Wallabies are coached by Dave Rennie, formerly head coach at Glasgow Warriors.
 Rennie is assisted by the former Scotland defence coach Matt Taylor.